The Ultimate Spanish DELE Exam Guide of 2021 You Need to Bookmark

 Generally speaking, I always advise my students to go for one level higher than the one they have when they start preparing for the exam.

-Obviously, there are exceptions—like a person who starts learning Spanish from scratch and decides to wait till they reach the B1 level to take the exam, or an advanced student who’s already reached the C2 level “in theory” but wants to make it official.
+Obviously, there are exceptions—like a person who starts learning Spanish from scratch and decides to wait till they reach the B1 level to take it.
+Or an advanced student who’s already reached the C2 level “in theory” but wants to make it official.

-Whatever you decide, it’s crucial that you choose a specific level before you start preparing for the exam, because the curriculum for each level is very different.
+Whatever you decide, it’s crucial to choose a specific level before you start preparing for the exam because the curriculum for each level is very different.
 The last thing you want to do is waste your time on unnecessary topics or ignore anything important.

 If you don’t have a Spanish teacher, you can also try taking a proficiency test or two, like the ones I linked to earlier.